iDavidLin/blog/content/blog/The Health 1.0.md

 date: 2023-06-04
 ---

+These are things that help me keep a healthy lifestyle.
+You don't need me to tell you why they're important.

 ## Little things that improve my health
 - New Mattress.
 (Firm foam) After realising that a soft foam mattress was causing discomfort and low back pain.
 - New Pillow.
 Inspired by Scott Pape's book "The Barefoot Investor".